ugent-library/people-service/README.md

 * `organization`.

 Note that if no organization be found based on `identifier->'ugent'` then no (dummy) organization record is made for it.
 In that case the attribute is ignored.

+## Dev Containers

+This project supports [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers).
+Following these steps will auto setup a containerized development environment for this project.
+In VS Code, you will be able to start a terminal that logs into a Docker container.
+This will allow you to write and interact with the code inside a self-contained sandbox.

+**Installing the Dev Containers extension**

+1. Open VS Code.
+2. Go to the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension page.
+3. Click the `install` button to install the extension in VS Code.

+**Open in Dev Containers**

+1. Open the project directory in VS Code.
+2. Click on the "Open a remote window" button in the lower left window corner.
+3. Choose "reopen in container" from the popup menu.
+4. The green button should now read "Dev Container: App name" when successfully opened.
+5. Open a new terminal in VS Code from the `Terminal` menu link.

+You are now logged into the dev container and ready to develop code, write code, push to git or execute commands.

+**Run the project**

+1. Open a new terminal in VS Code from the `Terminal` menu link.
+2. Execute this command `reflex -d none -c reflex.docker.conf`.
+3. Once the application has started, VS Code will show a popup with a link that opens the project in your browser.